-The hospital’s commitment to high-quality care and multidisciplinary treatment establishes it as the only nationally accredited breast center in the state of Arizona.
+The hospital’s commitment to high-quality care and multidisciplinary treatment establishes it as the first nationally accredited breast center in the state of Arizona.

 GOODYEAR, Arizona- Cancer Treatment Centers of America® (CTCA) at Western Regional Medical Center has received accreditation from the National Accreditation Program for Breast Centers® (NAPBC), a program overseen by the American College of Surgeons.
 This accreditation is only given to premier treatment centers that exemplify high-quality care and a demonstrated commitment to providing evidence-based, multidisciplinary breast care to patients.